chemerisuk/better-dom/README.md

-## Unobtrusive extensions
+## Unobtrusive
 `DOM.extend` used to define a new extension and any matched elements will be captured by it.
-But the coolest thing is that the same will happen even for future content inserted via `innerHTML` or using a javascript framework.
+But the coolest thing is that the same will happen even for future content inserted via `innerHTML` or using any other javascript framework.

 So as a developer you don't need to worry about when and how the extension will be initialized.
-As a result it's much simpler to create your own [components](#elastic-textarea-example) or to write [polyfills](#placeholder-polyfill-example) for old browsers.
+Therefore it's much simpler to create new [extensions](#elastic-textarea-example) or to write [polyfills](#placeholder-polyfill-example) for old browsers.

 #### placeholder polyfill example
-The extension polyfills `[placeholder]` for old browsers
+This is a polyfill of the `[placeholder]` attribute for old browsers

-Check out [live demo](http://chemerisuk.github.io/better-placeholder-polyfill/) (open in IE < 10).
+Check out [live demo](http://chemerisuk.github.io/better-placeholder-polyfill/) (open in IE < 10, for example).

 #### elastic textarea example
 This is a textarea extension which autoresizes itself to contain all entered text.